ConstraintLayout/constraintlayout.github.io/layouts/percentlayout.md

 ![Dimension Ratio](../assets/images/basics/dimension_create.png)

-Then if we constrain both horizontal edges, but leave at least one of the vertical edges unconstrained, then we make the height dependent on the width, and changing the width will also change the hight while maintaining the aspect ratio:
+Then if we constrain both horizontal edges, but leave at least one of the vertical edges unconstrained, then we make the height dependent on the width, and changing the width will also change the height while maintaining the aspect ratio:

 ![Dimension Ratio](../assets/images/basics/dimension_adjust.gif)